20 Internet Safety Tips, Facts

 High Risk ICT

 8. High Risk ICT: High Risk ICT factors are defined as actions and behaviors an Information and Communications Technology (ICT) user participates in online, which increases their probability of becoming a target of an iPredator.
 These actions and/or behaviors differ depending on the age, gender, environmental influences and psychological status of the online user interacting with ICT.
-High Risk ICT factors tend to be rooted in non-compliance, ignorance or of following proper Internet safety and iPredator protection tactics when engaged in elevated risk online behaviors.
+High Risk ICT factors tend to be rooted in non-compliance, ignorance or of following proper Internet safety and iPredator protection tactics when engaged in high-risk online behaviors.

 High Risk ICT factors are highly susceptible to environmental stressors and psychological dysfunction.
 High Risk ICT factors tend to be most problematic for children, but adults can be equally susceptible.
 Of the myriad of high-risk behaviors an ICT user can engage in leading to an increased risk probability of being victimized, the following six behaviors are strong predictors of online victimization for children and correlated to adult online victimization: